preservim/vim-pencil/README.markdown

 featuring those style variants as well as a colorscheme (such as [reedes/vim-colors-pencil][cp]) which supports the Markdown-specific highlight groups.

+For those using Vim in terminal mode, such as with iTerm, you’ll have to read your documentation to determine how to enable bold and italic styles.

 For more details on Vim’s Conceal feature, see: